Kenyan Sand Boa

 • Adult snakes’ food are lizards and rodents.

-• Avoid keeping rodent with the snake overnight.
+• Avoid keeping rodents with the snake overnight.

 • A bowl of fresh water should be provided for the snake.